 The normal biomechanical effects of the squat involve the engagement of the posterior chain of the lower body.
 This includes the hamstrings and the glutes.
 The hamstrings in particular are essential for the functional movement and knee flexion when executing the squat; It helps in stabilizing the knee and preventing injuries.

 While squats can be performed without weights, heavier squats increase the activation of the affected muscles.
 It increases the pressure on the hamstring muscles as well as the calves, specifically in terms of stabilizing the exercise.

-Several variations of the squats like the jump squat and barbell squat affect the muscles differently.
+Several variations of the squats like the jump squat, barbell squat, box squat, hack squat, kneeling squat, etc. affect the muscles differently.
 These variations also alter the priority muscles that are affected during the exercise.
 As an example, the barbell squat greatly affects the back muscles when compared with the other squat variations.

 Despite engaging the hamstrings, quads, and glutes the most, the calf muscles also have a significant role in performing squats.
 The calf muscles are responsible for counterbalancing the movement of the quads and knees.

 The gastrocnemius muscle of the calves acts as the main foundation for the balance of the lower body.
 It plays a significant role in how a person squats and the maximum amount of weight possible to squat.
 The tightness of the muscle fibers of the calf muscles also affects ankle and knee mobility.

 Squatting regularly and with sufficient resistance from weights can increase the muscle mass and size of the lower body.
 Squats hit multiple parts of the body and burn massive amounts of calories, making them effective in fat loss and muscle gain.

 The degree of development of the calf muscles is also related to the body type of the individual.
 Endomorphs and mesomorphs are the common body types that build muscles quickly while ectomorphs struggle to gain muscle mass.